Communication Breakdown

 "Communication Breakdown" is a song by the English rock band Led Zeppelin, from their 1969 self-titled debut album.
 It was also used as the B-side of the group's first single in the US, "Good Times Bad Times".
 A promotional video was released, with the group miming to the recording, which is included on the Led Zeppelin DVD (2003).

-Composition

-The song is 2 minutes and 26 seconds long.
-It was one of the first worked on by the band, shortly after formation and before they had played any gigs.
+Background and composition

+The song's original title was "Too Good", and it had been performed during the band's 1968 Scandinavian Tour.
 It developed from a guitar riff played by Jimmy Page, while the rest of the band wrote the song around it.
 Bassist John Paul Jones later said "This is Page's riff – you can tell instantly".
 Singer Robert Plant could not receive a songwriting credit owing to a previous record contract, and consequently it was credited simply to the other three band members.

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: